ganbarodigital/go_scriptish/README.md

 pipeline.Exec()
 ```

-Once you've run your pipeline, call one of the [output methods](#outputs) to find out what happened:
+Once you've run your pipeline, call one of the [capture methods](#capture-methods) to find out what happened:

 ```go
 result, err := pipeline.ParseInt()